 When presenting evidence to the court, victims must ensure it is clear and concise.

 Victims of domestic abuse must take an active role in gathering and preserving evidence, and authorities must provide support and assistance in this regard.
-Without evidence, the chances of securing a non molestation order are greatly diminish.
-It is essential to understand the non molestation order process and the role of evidence to ensure a successful second hearing.
+Without evidence, the chances of securing a non-molestation order are greatly diminishing.
+It is essential to understand the non-molestation order process and the role of evidence to ensure a successful second hearing.

 Q: What evidence do you need for non molestation order?

 Evidence of abuse or harassment includes witness statements, medical evidence, photographic evidence, audio/video recordings, and electronic evidence (e.g., emails and text messages).

 Q: How easy is it to get a non-molestation order?

 It depends on the case and the evidence presented, but a non-molestation order can be difficult to obtain without clear and compelling evidence of abuse or harassment.